Manage Your Onshape Professional Subscription

 Check the ownership of the document by looking at the top right corner of the Share dialog (shown below outlined in red).

 For information on how to transfer ownership, see the Transfer Ownership topic.

-All existing account users receive an email with the Enterprise URL.
+All existing subscription users receive an email with the Enterprise URL.
 When signing in to Onshape using the Enterprise URL, you automatically land in your Enterprise environment.
 All members are still members and all admins are still admins.